heinlein/ami-search/README.md

-When I launch AWS EC2 instances for myself or for clients, I typically fall back on just a few OS/Distribution options: Amazon Linux, CentOS, Ubuntu LTS, or FreeBSD.
+When I launch AWS EC2 instances for myself or for clients, I typically fall back on just a few OS/Distribution options: Amazon Linux, CentOS, Red Hat Enterprise Linux, Ubuntu LTS, or FreeBSD.
 I like to use the newest AMI available, so I hacked up this script to list the newest images for those distributions.

 ## Prerequisites